Phased adoption: Techniques

 In the implementation field several techniques are used.
 A well-known method, and specifically oriented on the implementation field, is the Regatta method by Sogeti.
 Other techniques are the SAP Implementation method, which is adapted to implementing SAP systems.
 Systems are installed in several different ways.
 Different organizations may have their own methods, When implementing a system, it is considered a project and thus must be handled as such.
 Well known theories and methods are used in the field such as the PRINCE2 method with all of its underlying techniques, such as a PERT diagram, Gantt chart and critical path methods.

-Example
+Examples

+Electronic medical records

 The EMR implementation at the University Physicians Group (UPG) in Staten Island and Brooklyn, New York.

 The University Physicians Group in New York went with a complete technical installation of an EMR (Electronic Medical Record) software package.
 The UPG found that some vendors of the EMR package recommended a rolling out that would be done all-at-one, also called the Big Bang.
 But they found out that the Big Bang would have overwhelmed the physicians and staff due to the following factors: